A

 M

-Ahmed Mater, a physician turned artist, is one of the most significant cultural voices documenting and scrutinising the realities of contemporary Saudi Arabia.
+Ahmed Mater (@ahmedmater), a physician turned artist, is one of the most significant cultural voices documenting and scrutinising the realities of contemporary Saudi Arabia.
 Forging an ongoing, complex mapping of the country, his practice explores collective memories to uncover and record unofficial histories.
 The historical, geographical and topical breadth of his research-led inquiries are sharpened by the incisive actions of his conceptual works.
 With this scope, Mater imagines possible prognoses for a land of unprecedented religious, social, economic, and political influence.

-Anna Maydanik is a writer from Washington, DC.
+Anna Maydanik (@whereitallended) is a writer from Washington, DC.
 She is currently working on a documentary film that follows Ukrainian theatre artists onto the zero line.

 Kevin Mitchell teaches courses in architecture, interior design and the Foundations Year at the American University of Sharjah (AUS), in the UAE, where he has served in a number of administrative positions, including leading the university as Chancellor.
 In 2022, the AUS Board of Trustees appointed Professor Mitchell as the university’s first Trustees Professor in recognition of his contributions to the institution and to advancing design education.
 Professional work focuses on design for climate and context through projects in the UAE and Europe.
 Mitchell has published widely on architecture, design and urbanism in the Gulf.

-Miranda McKee As a researcher, educator and curator, Miranda McKee has spent over a decade between Dubai, Abu Dhabi and Toronto developing exhibitions and public programmes in collaboration with artists, art foundations, and government organizations.
+Miranda McKee (@mirindoo) As a researcher, educator and curator, Miranda McKee has spent over a decade between Dubai, Abu Dhabi and Toronto developing exhibitions and public programmes in collaboration with artists, art foundations, and government organizations.
 Her research examines the power of imagery as public pedagogy, with a particular interest in the problematic biases visually embedded within photographs.
 Her work is driven by a passion for arts and culture initiatives that provide meaningful platforms for community building.
 Miranda has an MEd from Lakehead University and is pursuing a PhD in Communication and Culture at York University and Toronto Metropolitan University.

-Akim Monet was into art in 1968, Akim’s earliest childhood visual memory is a vast expanse of blue offered by an important Yves Klein painting titled “California,” against which inhabited a collection of Egyptian and Greek antiquities, all contained within the shrine of the Swiss mountains surrounding Gstaad.
+Akim Monet (@akimmonet) was into art in 1968, Akim’s earliest childhood visual memory is a vast expanse of blue offered by an important Yves Klein painting titled “California,” against which inhabited a collection of Egyptian and Greek antiquities, all contained within the shrine of the Swiss mountains surrounding Gstaad.

 After several years in New York working privately, and for legendary Picasso dealer Jan Krugier, he opened his own exhibition space in 2011, “Side by Side Gallery Akim Monet, GmbH.”